-The pair goes over to Raymond’s.
-Meursault reflects that on Saturday, he and Raymond had gone to the police station so Meursault could testify about the woman having cheated.
+The pair goes over to Raymond's.
+Meursault reflects that on Saturday, he and Raymond had gone to the police station so Meursault could testify about the woman having cheated on him.
 Because of this testimony, Raymond had got off with only a warning.

 As they head toward the bus stop, Raymond points to a group of Arabs in front of the tobacconist's shop.
 The second one from the left is supposedly the brother of Raymond's ex-girlfriend.

 We know this brother has been tailing Raymond, but no one follows as they get onto the bus.

 Meursault, Raymond, and Marie arrive at Raymond's friend's wooden bungalow.
 Masson, Raymond's friend, has a plump wife with a Parisian accent who bonds with Marie.
 Seeing the two women laugh, for the first time Meursault really thinks about the fact that he is getting married.